ave-llan/linux-server-setup/README.md

 ### Assumptions

-- Your cloud provider has provided you with an rsa key (as is the case with AWS).
+- Your cloud provider has provided you with an rsa key (as is the case with AWS) for initial access.

 ### Steps

 1. Connect to your virtual machine using SSH.

     ```
-    ssh root@{your-server-ip-address} -i {rsa key file}
+    ssh root@{your-server-ip-address} -i {rsa identity file}
     ```